Dog bite victim wins compensation after consulting expert lawyers

 Our dog bite specialist, James McNally, was consulted and agreed to take on the claim on a No Win – No Fee basis.
 Our client had initially instructed another firm of solicitors, to deal with the claim but she had the file transferred to us because of our expertise in the specialist field of Dog Bite Law.

-However, the Defendant continued to disagree with the our interpretation of the Animals Act and reiterated their stance in respect of liability.
+However, the insurers continued to disagree with the our interpretation of the law and reiterated their stance in respect of liability.

-Confident that liability rested with the Defendant James McNally took steps to obtain medical evidence from a Plastic Surgeon and a Consultant Psychiatrist with a view to commencing court proceedings.
+Confident that liability rested with the owner of the dog, James McNally took steps to obtain medical evidence from a Plastic Surgeon and a Consultant Psychiatrist with a view to commencing court proceedings.

 When this medical evidence was disclosed the insurers saw that we were not willing to back down and that we were certain of our position in relation to the law.
-This quickly led to the Defendant making an offer to settle the claim.
+This quickly led to them making an offer to settle the claim out of court.
 Their initial offer was rejected but we were able to reach a satisfactory agreement on a compensation package that also included payment of our client’s legal costs.